quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ### Load Balancer Forwarding {#load-balancer-forwarding}

-Packets with routable CIDs are, of course, routed in accordance with the decoded server ID.
+Load balancers execute the following steps in order until one results in a routing decision.

-For unroutable CIDs, load balancers execute the following steps in order until one results in a routing decision.
+1. If the packet contains a routable CID, route the packet accordingly.
+If there is a routing decision stored for the 4-tuple, delete the entry.
 1. If the load balancer has a table of routing decisions by DCID, and the DCID is present in it, route the packet accordingly.
 1. If the load balancer has a table of routing decisions by 4-tuple, and